BinaChan/BinaChan.github.io/README.md

-# Student in PKN STAN
+# College Student in PKN STAN

 ### Education
-D4 Management of Financial State
+D4 Management of Financial State: 1-6

 ### Organization
-- BEM
+- BEM: Financial Ministry as The Expenditure Treasurer of Social Ministry
-- PUSPA (Pusat Studi Perpajakan)
+- PUSPA (Center for Taxation Studies): Staff of Study and Research

 ### Project Team
 - Dana Ormawa as Secretary 2